Small Business Funding Mistakes You Should Avoid

 Your financial records and statements play an important role in deciding your credit worthiness as a business.
 As a business you should be able to update your financial records and work on them for achieving the best results.

 First off, it is necessary that you maintain a thorough double entry system and maintain a check on all the transactions you make.
-Not maintaining financial records is one of the most important reasons why most small businesses suffer rejection in their small business loan.
+Not maintaining financial records is one of the most important reasons why most small businesses suffer rejection in their small business funding.

 No Explanation of Use of Funds

-If you have acquired funds before, you should have an explanation of how you used those funds, along with a proper explanation of how you plan to use the funds that you acquire from the private lender you are dealing with currently.
+If you have acquired funds before, you should have an explanation of how you used those funds, along with a proper explanation of how you plan to use the funds that you acquire from the private funder you are dealing with currently.

 No Idea of Credit Scores

-Your credit score plays an important role in dictating your credit worthiness and whether a lender can trust you with their funds or not.
+Your credit score plays an important role in dictating your credit worthiness and whether a funder can trust you with their funds or not.
 Having a poor credit score is one thing and not knowing anything about it is another.
 The latter can be more detrimental than the former because of your complete negligence and lack of attention.

 Forgetting Existing Debt

-When getting a new small business loan for your organization, you should know everything about your existing debt and how you plan on handling that.
+When getting a new small business funding for your organization, you should know everything about your existing debt and how you plan on handling that.
 Any shortcomings as such in how you handle your existing debt can harm your business in ways more than one.